rokka-io/rokka-client-php-cli/README.md

  - Checkout the GIT repository
  - globally install the `box2` tool
+ - run `compsoser install --no-dev` (install only the required libraries, excluding any development dependencies)
  - run `box build` in the project root to build `rokka-cli.phar`.